 An IWB holster is the best option for concealed carrying a weapon.
 These holsters have a low-profile and are good for EDC and self-defense.

 A holster should be worn properly for maximum effectiveness.
 An IWB holster offers concealment and can be carried anywhere.
-However, on the other hand, they lack comfort and draw time.
+However, on the other hand, they lack comfort and lengthen draw and reholster times.